Gemma Brandy Boyd is a Brummie from Walsall in the West Midlands, and was born on 2nd September 1975.

 Missing the sea, Gemma moved to Brighton & Hove in 2001 and worked as a support worker for young adults with learning difficulties.
 She also qualified with NCFE Level 3 Certificates in Integrative Hypnotherapy and Psychotherapy, and Counselling Skills and Theory.
 During her training to become a therapist, however, Gemma did a lot of painful but enlightening soul-searching; the result of which being the realization that music is what she loves to do.
 She reached her goal of earning a living as a self-employed professional musician, and worked as a volunteer at the National Jazz Archive in Loughton.
 Here she researched, précised and online-catalogued the Johnny Simmen Archive; a collection of letters written by over one hundred and sixty jazz musicians, donated by John Chilton.

-Gemma is currently working as a musician, double bass and violin teacher, freelance writer, visual artist, creative coder and poet in Essex, London and Paris, runs an allotment in Hainault, Essex, and fundraises for Marie Curie cancer care.
+Gemma is currently working as a musician, double bass, piano and violin teacher, freelance writer, visual artist, creative coder and poet in Essex, London and Paris, runs an allotment in Hainault, Essex, and fundraises for Marie Curie cancer care.
 In 2016 she excelled at the FutureLearn course, An Introduction to Forensic Science with the University of Strathclyde, and is considering pursuing this fascinating subject further.